-- A. Each call back list shall include the name, rank, certifications (EMT, Paramedic, etc.) and qualifications (assigned Rescue, HazMat, etc.) of all members of the shift.
-Firefighters who do not wish to be assigned to the Special Events List shall notify the Fire Chief in writing. - B. Each callback list shall contain the firefighters' telephone number he/she requests to be contacted by, hHome or cell phones are permissible, pPagers are not permissible.
+A. Each callback list shall include the name, rank, certifications, (EMT, Paramedic, etc.), and qualifications (Rescue, Hazmat, etc.) of all members of the shift.
+Firefighters who do not wish to be assigned to the Special Events List, shall notify the Fire Chief in writing.

-- C. Firefighters shall be called back in numerical order from the first position on a call back list to the last position on the list.
-Vacancies occurring before 8:30 a.m.
-0830 will be filled by attempting, in order - 1.
-To call back a firefighter on the Daily Eligibility list who has remained at their station. - 2.
-Calling Back an OT eligible firefighter that is holding over at the station where the vacancy has occurred. - 3.
-By calling back a firefighter off the Special Events list to complete the shift at the station in which the vacancy occurs has occurred. - a.
-If using the Special Events list, it will be accomplished by calling back the first firefighter on the list that is able to fill a position in the station in which the vacancy occurs, which will be a firefighter who can work at the station where the vacancy has occurred without working down in rank except as outlined below in VI General Guidelines: IG. - D. Once a firefighter has been called back and works overtime, or declines a Special Events callback, his/her their name shall be placed in the last numerical position on the applicable list. - E. A firefighter reassigned to another shift shall be added to the call back list for that shift in the same numerical position held on the list before reassignment. - 1.
-In the event that If more than one such firefighter is reassigned with the same numerical position on the applicable callback list, placement shall be by lot. - 2.
-A probationary firefighter will be placed in the last numerical position on the applicable callback list for his/her their assigned shift, provided that placement order at the bottom of the list shall be by lot. - F. For call backs that require staffing by specific rank, certification, or qualification, only firefighters on the applicable callback list who possess the needed rank, certification, or qualifications shall be eligible for the callback. - G. For EMS callbacks, Firefighter 1 Paramedics, and FFII EMT and EMT-P's assigned to EMS and are qualified as per Article VI-32, Section 1 of the Collective Bargaining Agreement shall be considered eligible.
+- B. Each callback list shall contain the firefighter's telephone number that they request to be contacted by.
+Home or cell phones are permissible.
+Pagers are not permissible. - C. Firefighters shall be called back in numerical order from the first position on a callback list to the last position on the list.
+Vacancies occurring before 0830 will be filled by attempting, in order: - 1.
+To call back a firefighter on the Daily Eligibility List who has remained at their station. - 2.
+Calling back an OT eligible firefighter that is holding over at the station where the vacancy has occurred. - 3.
+By calling back a firefighter off the Special Events List to complete the shift at the station in which the vacancy has occurred. - a.
+If using the Special Events List, it will be accomplished by calling back the first firefighter on the list who is able to fill a position in the station in which the vacancy occurs, which will be a firefighter who can work at the station where the vacancy has occurred without working down in rank, except as outlined below in Article VI.
+General, Guidelines Section I. - D. Once a firefighter has been called back and works overtime, or declines a Special Events Callback, their name shall be placed in the last numerical position on the applicable list. - E. A firefighter reassigned to another shift shall be added to the Callback List for that shift in the same numerical position held on the list before reassignment. - 1.
+If more than one such firefighter is reassigned with the same numerical position on the applicable callback list, placement shall be by lot. - 2.
+A probationary firefighter will be placed in the last numerical position on the applicable callback list for their assigned shift, provided that placement order at the bottom of the list shall be by lot. - F. For callbacks that require staffing by specific rank, certification, or qualification, only firefighters on the applicable callback list who possess the needed rank, certification, or qualification shall be eligible for the callback. - G. For EMS callbacks, Firefighter I Paramedics, FFII EMT, and EMT-Ps assigned to EMS are qualified as per Article 32, Section 1 of the Collective Bargaining Agreement shall be considered eligible.
 Firefighter I Paramedics who have served five years as a FFII EMS will not be called back for EMS staffing.
-Medic unit staffing shall include at least one paramedic. - H. To facilitate callbacks requiring the use of EMS certified personnel, a code shall be placed next to the rank of each firefighter on the list. - 1.
+Medic unit staffing shall include at least one Paramedic. - H. To facilitate callbacks requiring the use of EMS certified personnel, a code shall be placed next to the rank of each firefighter on the list. - 1.
 A "P" shall designate Firefighter I and Firefighter II EMS personnel who are qualified as per Article 32, Section 1 of the Collective Bargaining Agreement.
 In addition, FFIs who have previously served five years as a FFII EMS will not be required to work an EMS callback and will not have a "P" designation.